 Marketing skills are one of the most valuable business skills for entrepreneurs.
-Many of the top-performing businesses on Oberlo have entrepreneurs with strong marketing backgrounds running them.
-In 2020, you’ll want to have strong skills in TikTok, Instagram, advertising, content marketing, and email, just to name a few.
+Many of the top-performing ecommerce businesses have entrepreneurs with strong marketing backgrounds running them.
+In 2023, you’ll want to have strong skills in TikTok, Instagram, advertising, content marketing, and email, just to name a few.

 Most entrepreneurs can confirm that sales skills are essential.
 If you sell physical products, you’ll need to know how to sell them to retailers.
 Or you may need to develop partnerships with companies to sell your product to their employees.

 Billionaire Sara Blakely once said, “Everything about my journey to get Spanx off the ground entailed me having to be a salesperson – from going to the hosiery mills to get a prototype made to calling Saks Fifth Avenue and Neiman Marcus.
 I had to position myself to get five minutes in the door with buyers.”